swimming-potato/aws-iam-temporary-elevated-access-broker/README.md

 OpenID Connect defines a standard set of basic profile Claims.
 Tokens contain claims that are statements about the subject, such as name, role, or email address.
 Beyond the default set of claims that are contained in ID tokens and access tokens, you can define your own custom claims.

 With this solution, both the access token and ID token are passed in the "Authorization" header field in the format `Bearer <access-token> <id-token>`.
-To ensure your ID token contains the Groups claim, please see [Add a Groups claim for a Custom Authorization Server](https://developer.okta.com/docs/guides/customize-tokens-groups-claim/add-groups-claim-custom-as/) When configuring the Groups claim, enter the following values:
+To ensure your ID token contains the Groups claim, please see [Add a Groups to the User Pool and assign needed group to a user](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-pools-user-groups.html#creating-a-new-group-using-the-console) When configuring the Groups claim, enter the following values:

-1. For the **Name** of the claim, enter **groups**.
-This is the expected value by the SPA code.
-2. In the **Include in token type section** select **ID Token** and select **Always**.
-3. Select **Groups** as the **Value type**.
-4. In the **Filter** drop-down box, select **Matches regex** and then enter the following expression as the **Value: .***

-The above approach is recommended if you are using only Cognito Groups.
-Groups can be created on "Groups" tab on the user pool page.
+1. For the **Group Name** enter value that was used as a group paremeters to Cloud Formation
+2. In **Description - optional** put meaningfull name
+3. **Precedence** and **IAM role** - please leave empty.

 ### **Creating target roles**